Wafaa-Almadhoun/Stepper-motor/README.md

     0ne coil of stepper moter connecting to Out1 & Out2 and the anthor coil connecting to Out3 & Out4

- ### 3. servo motor with PCA9685 module rotate from 0 to 90 degrees and to 120 degree

-     connected SCL in Ardunio to SCL in PCA9685

-     connected SDA in Ardunio to SDA in PCA9685

-     connected GND in Ardunio to GND in PCA9685

-     2-pin screw connector at the top for the servo with 5v power supply

-     connected 5v in Ardunio to VCC in PCA9685

-     connected servo motor to outputs 0 in PCA9685
+ ### 3. BIG Stepper Motors NEMA 23 Bipolar with DM860A Microstep Driver

+     connecting pin6 in Ardunio to -DIR in DM860A connecting pin7 in Ardunio to -PUL in DM860A connecting +5v output in Ardunio to +PUL & +DIR in DM860A connecting pin2 in Ardunio to one side of push button and also the 10 K ohm resistor connection up to the +5v on the arduino connecting GND in Ardunio to the other side of push button connecting GND in Ardunio to the one side of potentiometer connecting +5v in Ardunio to the other side of potentiometer connecting pin A0 in Ardunio to the signal of potentiometer connecting the motor driver with 24v battery

 ## Block diagram & simulation
 ### 1. Unipolar Stepper with ULN2003 . [see here](https://github.com/Wafaa-Almadhoun/Stepper-motor-using-Arduino-UNO-R3-/blob/main/stepper%20using%20ULN2003.pdsprj)
 ##### Slow - 4-step CW sequence to observe lights on driver board